Legendary | Worth driving from anywhere

 Lucali doesn’t apologize for its success.
 Reservations, credit cards, and attitude aren’t accepted.
 Three hour waits aren’t unheard of.
 Service is a stand-offish at best and often gruff.
 These are the sacrifices foodies make for meals they consider worth planning a whole evening, maybe a whole trip, around.

-One of Lucali’s charms is that you can bring your own drinks.
+One of its charms is that you can bring your own drinks.
 Pizza this good is worthy of dusting off a nice bottle from the wine-cellar.

-Lucali only serves two dishes: pizza and calzones, both customizable with a brief list of toppings.
+They only serve two dishes: pizza and calzones, both customizable with a brief list of toppings.
 If you come in a large enough group, get one of each.
 They’re both worth tasting.
 If it’s just you and a friend, stick to the pizza.
 It’s the better choice, if only just.
-All of the toppings at Lucali are of top quality, but we usually abstain because pizza of this caliber should not be messed with.
+All of the toppings are of top quality, but we usually abstain because pizza of this caliber should not be messed with.
 The little, bright red pepperoni slices are the best choice.

 Lucali has a brother restaurant (the pizzaiolo is actually Mark’s brother) in the South Slope that’s almost as good and often has no wait.
 It’s called Giuseppina.
 We’ll still suffer the wait at Lucali.
 What’s the point of getting the second best pizza in Brooklyn?